Comforting Words of Encouragement For Women During Time of COVID-19

 The world has changed so much in the space of a few weeks.

-My classmate Stephanie went in surgery to remove a tumor in her brain.
+My classmate Stephanie went into surgery to remove a tumor in her brain.
 I texted her before flying off.
 She texted me after the surgery and would be discharged in 2 days.
 I traveled to Calumpit, a municipality in the province of Bulacan, Philippines.
 In the village where I stayed a week, the Wifi was non-existence.

 I couldn’t contact Stephanie.